LuizGustavoR/AnalistaTeste/README.md

 # AnalistaTeste
-Open as a maven project
+Open as a maven project.
 Results os Test_1 may be all different because google keep changing them